Aevarkan/MCBE-extended-commands-suite/README.md

 The example commands are inside of [this](functions/extendedcommands/examples/) folder.

+# Auxillary Features

+ECS also tracks entity health and player deaths via scoreboard.

+The scoreboard entries are called `ecs:health` and `ecs:deaths` respectively.

 # List of all Commands

 Not everything is possible with this addon.
 See [here](#LIMITATIONS-README.md) for a list of things it cannot do.